-[...] the more ecological pressures increase, the more they impose restrictions on individual freedom, either spontaneously or through the state.
-The following example sheds light on how the question arises: in the analysis of traffic accident statistics in Great Britain, specialties found that pedestrians, especially children, provided a death.
-Fortunately, this rate has decreased in recent years.
+[...]
+More environmental pressures grow, the more they impose restrictions on individual freedom, either spontaneously or through the state.
+The following example actually sheds light on how the question arises: in the statistical analysis of road accidents, in Britain, the specialists found that pedestrians, especially children, providing a significant share of death.
+Fortunately, this rate declined in recent years.
 Why?
-Roads have not become safer, say the experts, but families have adapted to road traffic: children are no longer allowed to go to school on foot or play outside.
-And the report concludes: the increase in freedom allowed by the generalization of automobiles "occurred at the cost of a loss of freedom and choice for children".
+The roads are not become safer, experts say, but families have adapted to the traffic: we do not let the children go to school on foot or play outside.
+And the report concludes: increased freedom allowed by auto generalization "took place at the cost of loss of freedom and choice for children."

-Thus, it is not the Earth that is in danger.
-But because of the degradation of the conditions of functioning of the biosphere, the values of justice, freedom and beauty that we try to inscribe in everyday life.
-The challenge is no longer to "save the planet", but to modify a social organization whose ecological impact reflects the way in which it considers these values.
+Thus, this is not the Earth is in danger.
+But, by the effect of the deterioration of operating conditions of the biosphere, the values of justice, freedom and beauty we are trying to include in the daily.
+The challenge is no longer to "save the planet", but to change a social organization whose ecological impact reflects how it considers those values.

-Extract of "The whale that hides the forest", By Hervé Kempf.
+Extract of "The whale that hides the forest", Hervé Kempf.

 Edition La Découverte, Paris, 1994.